Scottish Heritage MLitt

 - Scotland’s Story 2: Medieval to the Modern Era

 - Scotland’s Voice 2: Music and Song

-To achieve the award of MLitt Scottish Heritage you must complete a dissertation (Institute of Northern Studies portfolio).
+To achieve the award of MLitt Scottish Heritage you must complete a dissertation.

 How will I study my course?

 - You will study through supported online learning using the university's virtual learning environment (VLE)